openhab/openhab-docs/ui/widget-expressions-variables.md

 Standard variables are also global in scope with one exception:

-> the value of variable defined within one custom widget will not be available to the parent page or widget that custom widget is included in.
+> Changes to the variable's value made by the child components do not affect the parent component that defines the variable.

-The scope of variables created using an `oh-context` component is restricted to only children of that component.
+The scope of variables created using an `oh-context` component is restricted to only the children of that component.
 The value of an `oh-context` variable will never pass to the parent of the `oh-context`.
 Within the scope of an `oh-context`, however, variables are fully accessible even passing values from a custom widget to parent components.